MarketSquare/robotframework-robocop/docs/rules_list.rst

 * 09: :ref:`Misc`
 * 10: :ref:`Spacing`

-Each category has a corresponding 2-digit ID that is a prefix for the 4-digit rule ID.
+Each rule has 4-digit ID which starts with a 2-digit ID of the corresponding category, followed by a 2-digit rule number.

 Below is the list of all built-in Robocop rules.
 Enjoy |:sunglasses:|